Which Landscape Lights are Best for Me?

 Electric Lights

 Electric lights can either be plugged directly into an outdoor outlet or hardwired beneath the ground to provide a seamless appearance.
-Electric lights are available in all the same varieties as solar and battery-powered lights (including spotlights, floodlights, string lights, and garden lights), but can provide far more power and brilliance for floodlights and spotlights.
+The wired lights are available in all the same varieties as solar and battery-powered lights (including spotlights, floodlights, string lights, and garden lights), but can provide far more power and brilliance for floodlights and spotlights.
 If you’d like to install a streetlamp or another high-powered light, electric lighting is generally your best option.

 By hardwiring your landscape lights to your home’s power supply, you’ll protect them from the elements.
 You can also opt to have an independent switch installed, easily turning your outdoor landscape lights on or off with the flip of a switch.